Christian Nsi Amougou

 Christian Jose Nsi Amougou (born 8 June 1989) is a Cameroonian former professional footballer.

-V.League Career
+Career

 Dong Nai

-As persistent injury problems compelled him to miss the whole 2014 V.League 1, he was sold from Binh Duong to Dong Nai F.C. where he scored 14 goals.
+As persistent injury problems compelled to miss the whole 2014 V.League 1, he was sold from Binh Duong to Dong Nai F.C.

 Binh Duong

-Signing a one-year contract with Becamex Binh Duong F.C. in 2016, he was known for his distinctive goal celebration where he imitated a cameraman's antics.
+Signing a one-year contract with Becamex Binh Duong in 2016, he was known for distinctive goal celebration imitating a cameraman's antics.

 Personal life

-Living in Vietnam for over 6 years, he can be granted citizenship but chooses not to.
+Living in Vietnam for over six years, he could be granted citizenship but chose not to.